 History Of Kharga Oasis

-Kharga Oasis was an important transit point for desert caravans going all the way back to the period of the 12th dynasty (1786 BC – 1665 B.C.)
-This was a transition period in Egyptian history when the Hyksos had control over northern Egypt and the Pharaohs ruled over southern Egypt and Nubia.
+Kharga Oasis was an important transit point for desert caravans as early as the 12th dynasty (1786 BC – 1665 BC).
+This was a transition period in Egyptian history when the Hyksos controlled northern Egypt and the Pharaohs ruled southern Egypt and Nubia.

-Kharga Oasis was always considered the southwestern Gate of Egypt.
-It connected Egypt to Southern Africa through the Forty days road.
+Kharga Oasis has always been considered the southwestern gate of Egypt.
+The Forty Days Road connected Egypt to Southern Africa.

-In August 2010, an Egyptian-American archaeological mission discovered the ruins of the most ancient residential area discovered in southern Egypt until now and it goes back to the second intermediate period.
-These ruins that the mission has found reflect that Kharga was a major administrative and services body at that point in history.
+In August 2010, an Egyptian-American archaeological mission discovered the ruins of the most ancient residential area in southern Egypt until now, and it goes back to the second intermediate period.
+These ruins that the mission has found reflect that Kharga was a significant administrative and services body at that point in history.

-During the third and Forth centuries A.D., a lot of Egyptian Christians fled to Kharga Oasis and the surrounding area to escape from the unjust Romans who persecuted the Copts of Egypt because of their Christian beliefs.
-The Copts lived in peace in the Kharga Oasis and left remarkable monuments such as the cemetery of Bagawat.
+During the third and Fourth centuries A.D., many Egyptian Christians fled to Kharga Oasis and the surrounding area to escape from the unjust Romans, who persecuted the Copts of Egypt because of their Christian beliefs.
+The Copts lived in peace in the Kharga Oasis and left remarkable monuments, such as the cemetery of Bagawat.

 Kharga Oasis Today

-Although Kharga Oasis occupies around one-third of the whole land of Egypt, it contains the least population density in the whole nation with around 20,000 inhabitants nowadays and a population density of only 4 people per square kilometer.
-The reason behind this are the vast deserts surrounding Kharga Oasis, the Eastern and Western Deserts of Egypt.
+Although Kharga Oasis occupies around one-third of Egypt's land, it has the lowest popularity in the nation, with around 20,000 inhabitants today and a population density of only four people per square kilometer.
+This is due to the vast deserts surrounding Kharga Oasis and the Eastern and Western Deserts of Egypt.

-Tourism is not a major part of the local economy for the people living in Kharga.
-Most of the people of the Kharga work in normal jobs like the inhabitants of Cairo, Alexandria, and the other cities of Egypt.
-Al Wadi Al Gadeed also hosts one of the largest phosphates mines in the world in the area of Abu Tartour, for example.
+Tourism is not a significant part of the local economy for the people living in Kharga.
+Most of the people of the Kharga work in regular jobs, like the inhabitants of Cairo, Alexandria, and the other cities of Egypt.
+Al Wadi Al Gadeed also hosts one of the largest phosphate mines in the world in the area of Abu Tartour, for example.

 Kharga Oasis is connected to the Nile Valley with a set of roads.
-The first one goes from Asyut to Kharga, the second goes from Farafra to Dakhla to Kharga.
+The first goes from Asyut to Kharga; the second goes from Farafra to Dakhla to Kharga.
 There is also a direct flight from Cairo to the Wadi Al Gadeed Airport in Kharga Oasis.

 Ancient Sites of Kharga Oasis